×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "The first step in finding a place to live in Mexico City is to decide on the type of accommodation that you prefer.
 Are you looking for a single rental unit, a room in a shared house or apartment, or a fully furnished flat or house?
 You can search for rental listings online by searching for websites such as VivaStreet Mexico and EasyRoommate Mexico.
 You can also consult with a local real estate agency and speak with a realtor who knows the area and can show you a variety of options.
 Additionally, you can join local expat Facebook groups or browse the classifieds section of local expat websites to get an idea of what’s available.
-Once you’ve identified potential properties, you should visit each in person to get a better feel for them before you make a final decision," explained one expat living in Mexico City, Mexico.
+Once you’ve identified potential properties, you should visit each in person to get a better feel for them before you make a final decision," explained one person living in Mexico City, Mexico.

 "My company assisted us by hiring a Relocation company.
 In Mexico City it is very important to know where you will work in order to find your home.
-Commuting time can be terrible if you do not consider this important issues," said one person in Mexico City.
+Commuting time can be terrible if you do not consider this important issues," said one expat in Mexico City.

 What is a typical expat home or apartment like in Mexico City?